Court-martial of James, Lord Gambier: Day two

-Cochrane was recalled on the morning of 27 July and immediately accused Gambier of failing to support his operation; reiterating his signals sent on the morning of the battle "Half the fleet could destroy the enemy" and "the frigates alone can destroy the enemy", Cochrane accused Gambier of "unnecessary delay".
-He mentioned his assumption that Gambier paused so that the crews could eat lunch, stating "I could not in any other way account for a proceeding, that thus enabled the helpless French ships to endeavour their escape."
+Cochrane was recalled on the morning of 27 July and immediately accused Gambier of failing to support his operation.
+He reiterated his signals sent on the morning of the battle: "Half the fleet could destroy the enemy", and "The frigates alone can destroy the enemy".
+He accused Gambier of "unnecessary delay".
+He mentioned his assumption that Gambier paused so that the crews could eat lunch, stating, "I could not in any other way account for a proceeding, that thus enabled the helpless French ships to endeavour their escape".
 Under close questioning however, Cochrane lost his temper, refusing to directly answer questions put to him and instead giving lengthy answers that reflected poorly on Gambier's conduct.
 Eventually the court was cleared for a 20-minute discussion following which Cochrane was severely admonished by Curtis to answer only those questions put to him.

 Cochrane did not fully comply with these instructions, and was further admonished for recounting conversations with other officers regarding Gambier's conduct, which the court ruled "inappropriate" hearsay.
 Cochrane then read out a letter sent to him by Gambier on the morning of 13 April, when much of the French fleet was still exposed, which urged him to withdraw, lest he "tarnish [the victory] by attempting impossibilities".
 In an attachment, Gambier permitted Cochrane one further attack on the French, but wrote "I do not think you will succeed; and I am anxious that you should come to me as I wish to send you to England as soon as possible".
-As his evidence concluded, Cochrane became irate once more, challenging the court that "I have felt that if I had answered yes or no to all the questions which have been put to me, I ought to be hung."
+As his evidence concluded, Cochrane became irate once more, challenging the court that "I have felt that if I had answered yes or no to all the questions which have been put to me, I ought to be hung".
 There followed a series of exchanges regarding the reliability of Cochrane's charts, the threat from the fort on Île-d'Aix and the nature of signals issued on the night of 12 April before Cochrane withdrew.

 The court then called Rear-Admiral Robert Stopford, who had led HMS Caesar into Aix Roads on the night of 12 April.
 Stopford fully supported Gambier's case and took full responsibility for withdrawing the squadron sent to reinforce Cochrane on 12 April during the following morning, citing the dangers of the anchorage, on which his own ship had grounded in the night.
 Bicknell then announced that the prosecution case was complete, but Curtis overruled him noting that the panel had further questions.
 The court was then adjourned for the evening.